adm-sglm/ros_project_2020/README.md

 As for environment; we are implementing our project using construct sim a web platform which embeds a code editor, gazebo simulation, graphical user interface (for accessing any extra graphic application) powered by a pre-configured ROS distribution behind.
 For each of its unit there are different packages installed and different configurations applied.
 For the unit that we are realising our project.
 It gives us a pre-installed ROS Kinetic distribution along with Turtlebot3 packages.

+For observing the map and changes we are using Rviz a visualization tool for ROS.

 **Initially** it start `roscore` and `gazebo` for us so when we look at the `rostopic list` output we observe that essential topics are there.

 ```bash